 That dream probably should have put matters to rest.
 And indeed, Balaam tells King Balaak’s men “No can do” the next day.
-So they return to King Balaak who apparently was quite desperate and sent fancier and more official men who told Balaam, in essence, “We will pay you any amount of money you want and do anything you want, if you will just put a curse on the Israelites.”
+So they return to King Balaak who apparently was quite desperate and sent fancier and more official men.
+They told Balaam, in essence, “We will pay you any amount of money you want and do anything you want, if you will just put a curse on the Israelites.”

 Photo by Josh Appel, courtesy of Unsplash

 It seems this offer tempted Balaam.
 He once again instructed the men to stay the night so that he could ask God what to do, although God had made this pretty clear before.

 God apparently appears to Balaam in a dream and says, ““Since these men have come to summon you, go with them, but do only what I tell you.”